ThinkbotsAreFree/Birdy/README.md

 An action-command performs an action. `_ : = & % € @ > < ^ { } * ~` are action-commands.

+A function returns a value. `§ ° ¤ $` are functions.

 ### Wildcards

 In arguments: